 SushiSwap is a fork of Uniswap that adds the appetizing SUSHI token.
 It grants control over the protocol to holders and pays a portion of fees to them.
 Let’s see how you can get it on your plate!

 As the Decentralized Finance (or DeFi) space evolves, an increasing number of novel financial platforms continue to emerge.
-We’ve seen how things like flash loans and yield farming (or liquidity mining) can be leveraged by investors to make money with their money.
+We’ve seen how things like flash loans and yield farming (or liquidity mining) can be leveraged by investors to make money.

-Uniswap has solidified its position as one of the core DeFi protocols.
+Uniswap has solidified its position as one of the core DeFi protocols with one of the largest trading volumes.
 In spite of its decentralized ethos and heavy reliance on smart contracts, however, users don’t have much of a say when it comes to its development direction.

 It’s no secret that crypto is deeply rooted in the spirit of open-source.
 Many think that Bitcoin and a growing number of permissionless DeFi protocols act as new kinds of public goods in the form of software.
 Since these projects are so easily copied and relaunched with small changes, it’s only natural that this leads to competition between similar products.
 We could assume, however, that this should ultimately lead to the best products for the end-user.